Democratie-Libre/democratie-libre/doc/documentation.md

 *$motivation* is a text written in the common language that defend the project of the proposal.

+*$supporters* The users that support the proposal

+*$opponents* The users that are opposed to the proposal

+*$versioning* is an array of the versions of the proposal (ProposalVersion entity) since its first publication.
+Each time the author modifies the proposal, a new ProposalVersion is created.
+A ProposalVersion entity represents a snapshot of the proposal at a given time

+*$discussions* are the public discussions about the proposal

+### Create a proposal
+Any logged user can create a proposal through a theme view.

+The proposal will then be classified in this theme and publicly visible.

+The user becomes the author of the proposal.

 ### Edit a proposal
-Editing an article consist in:
+Editing a proposal consist in:

 * changing its title
+* changing its abstract
 * changing its motivation

-The edition of a proposal is only permitted to the author, and not to the administration.

-The edition of an article is possible only if it is published.
+The edition of a proposal is only permitted to the author, not to the administration.
+And only if it is published.

-Editing an article will provoke the versioning of the proposal.
+The edition of a proposal will provoke its versioning.

+### Supporters/opponents
+Any logged user can support or contest a published proposal.
+He can then access the proposal from his profile.

 ### Lock a proposal
-Locking a proposal will lock its articles and its public discussions, and it will not be possible to move it to an other theme.
+Locking a proposal will make it inactive: it will not be possible anymore to edit it, it will lock its articles and its public discussions, and it will not be possible to move it to an other theme.

 It is not a reversible operation.